PRIEETHIVAN/To-Do-List/README.md

 Task Management:
 Add new tasks with:

-Title
+Title,
 Due Date,
-Priority (High, Medium, Low)
+Priority (High, Medium, Low),
 Tasks are visually distinguished using colored badges based on priority.

 Tasks can be marked as:

-✅ Completed
+✅ Completed,
-❌ Incomplete
+❌ Incomplete,
 Delete individual tasks when no longer needed.

 📂 Filtering System:
 Filter tasks using the top navbar:

-All
+All,
-Completed
+Completed,
-Incomplete
+Incomplete.

 Priority dropdown lets users filter tasks by: